ChinmayVijay/Collections-Overview/README.md

   2. It is an ordered collection that stores a sequence of elements.
   3. Elements can be inserted or searched by their position in the list using a zero-based index.
   4. Duplicate elements are allowed.
 Typically it allows elements such that e1.equals(e2).
+  5. Insertion order is preserved.
-  5. It provides a special iterator called ListIterator, that allows insertion and replacement and bidirectional access.
+  6. It provides a special iterator called ListIterator, that allows insertion and replacement and bidirectional access.
-  6. Some general exception :
+  7. Some general exception :
       1. UnsupportedOperationException - if a collection cannot be modified.
       2. ClassCastException: if an attempt is made to add an incompatible object.
       3. NullPointerException: when trying to store a null object.